jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/040-play-all-over.md

 This free ability to range all over the instrument can be liberating and fun.
 The eloquent Mick Goodrick calls it "the realm of the electric ice-skating rink" [(1987, p.
 30)](references#goodrick-1987).
-The full tonal capabilities of the instrument have been reached.
+The instrument's full tonal capabilities have been opened.

 When skating around the fretboard, orientation becomes important.